NREL/torc/docs/examples.rst

 The workflow specification file ``examples/diamond_workflow.json5`` creates a workflow with four jobs that have dependencies based on the files that the jobs produce and consume.
 This is the same workflow described at :ref:`overview`.

+You can run this workflow on a laptop.

 Ensure that you are in the ``torc`` directory.
 It has a ``tests`` subdirectory which is required by this workflow.